kuzzleio/documentation/src/core/1/guides/essentials/cli/index.md

 #     shutdown                   gracefully exits after processing remaining requests
 #     start [options]            start a Kuzzle instance
 #     dump                       create a dump of current state of kuzzle
+#     loadMappings <file>        load database mappings into Kuzzle
+#     loadFixtures <file>        load database fixtures into Kuzzle
+#     loadSecurities <file>      load roles, profiles and users into Kuzzle
+#     encryptSecrets [file] [options]  encrypt a secrets file with the provided key
+#     decryptSecrets [file] [options]  decrypt a secrets file with the provided key
 #
 #   Options:
 #